 Process improvements should result in a measurable net benefit in efficiency over time.

-To model this property, we assume that process improvement efforts are factored in .
+We assume that Process improvement efforts are factored in to model this property.

-Where is the time after which the process changes have been deployed into production.
+Where is the time after the process changes have been deployed into production.

-While the overhead effort may increase temporarily due to the additional effort investment in process improvement, the net overall benefit inefficiency should be noticeable in the long term.
+While the overhead effort may increase temporarily due to the additional investment in Process improvement, the net overall benefit inefficiency should be noticeable in the long term.

 7. Guide to Implementing Superior Processes

-Now that we know what superior processes look like, let’s see if we can come up with some rules on how to properly build and govern them.
+Now that we know what superior processes look like let’s see if we can develop some rules on how to properly build and govern them.

 7.1 Accountability and Responsibility